 Don’t react to fireworks yourself

 Our pets are sensitive to our own reactions and feelings.
-I know with my own dog that if I jump at something, he’ll likely bark too.
-So during firework season, try and ensure your pet doesn’t see you reacting to the fireworks.
-Of course this won’t work with all animals but it’s always worth a try.
+I know with my own dog that if I jumped at something, he was likely to bark too.
+So, during firework season, try and ensure your pet doesn’t see you reacting to the fireworks.
+Of course, this won’t work with all animals but it’s always worth a try.

 Get help from your vet if it progresses